 Self-care is crucial to our physical, mental and emotional well-being

 If you don’t want to hang out with a person or group of people, don’t.
 I’ve had to learn this the hard way but it paid off greatly.
 Be intentional in picking your friends and it’s ok to choose how to spend your free time or who to spend your free time with.
 Don’t spread yourself thin and don’t surround yourself with negative company or people who don’t make you want to be better.
 It’s time to grow past childish friendships and surround yourself with people that you can actually talk life with.
 This doesn’t mean you should get rid of your childhood friends.
 It means you should make an effort to communicate with other adults you admire and develop mature and friendship.

 Learning to say “No” is one of the pillars of adulting.
 Say no and don’t overthink it after.
 In order to make the most of your time and your resources, you have to prioritize.
 You can’t please everyone.
 You just can’t!
 It’s ok to push yourself but you should also know and set your limits.
 And if you’re not sure if saying no is the right thing to do, refer to the last point below.
 I read a book called Boundaries and it gave me a lot of insight on this.

 Let Peace Be Your Referee

 This is my personal motto.
 You don’t have to adopt it but I definitely need it to make a point.
-In a world of gray areas, in a world where people have clashing values, in a world of deteriorating moral compass, let peace be your referee.
-Make the decision that brings you the most peace.
+In a world full of grey areas, in a world where people have clashing values, in a world of deteriorating moral compass, let peace be your referee.
+Make the decisions that bring you the most peace.
 After you’ve weighed all the pros and cons and considered all the factors, which decision makes your heart worry the least?
 It’s not a foolproof system but it’ll definitely make you sleep better at night.